-Ultrasound waves cannot pass through bones, so an ultrasound to evaluate the brain cannot be done after the bones of the skull (cranium) have grown together.
-Cranial ultrasound can be done on babies before the bones of the skull have grown together or on adults after the skull has been surgically opened.
-It may be used to evaluate problems in the brain and ventricles in babies up to about 18 months old.
+Ultrasound waves can't pass through bones.
+So an ultrasound to check the brain can't be done after the bones of the skull (cranium) have grown together.
+Cranial ultrasound can be done on babies before the bones of the skull have grown together.
+Or it can be done on adults after the skull has been opened with surgery.
+In adults, the test may be done to see brain masses during brain surgery.

 Cranial ultrasound for babies

 IVH is more common in premature babies than in full-term babies.
-When it occurs, it most commonly develops in the first 3 to 4 days after birth.
-Most cases of IVH can be detected by cranial ultrasound by the first week after delivery.
-In contrast, PVL can take several weeks to detect.
-For this reason, cranial ultrasound may be repeated 4 to 8 weeks after delivery if PVL is suspected.
-Several cranial ultrasound tests may be done to evaluate areas in the brain.
+When it occurs, it most often happens in the first 3 to 4 days after birth.
+Most cases of IVH can be found with cranial ultrasound by the first week after birth.
+But PVL can take several weeks to detect.
+If PVL is suspected, cranial ultrasound may be repeated 4 to 8 weeks after the birth.
+Several of these tests may be done to check areas in the brain.

 Cranial ultrasound for adults

 Cranial ultrasound may be done on an adult to help find a brain mass.
 Because the test can't be done after the skull bones have fused, it is only done after the skull has been opened during brain surgery.

 - As part of routine tests in premature babies.
 The test is used to find bleeding in the brain, such as intraventricular hemorrhage (IVH).

 - To look for any problems or to look for periventricular leukomalacia (PVL).

 - To screen for brain problems that may be present from birth.
 For example, it may look for congenital hydrocephalus.

 - To check a head that may be growing too large.